EVA is registered trademark of Stern Stewart.

 4 Click competitor name to see calculations.

-Invested capital increased from US$18,877 million in 2019 to US$30,647 million in 2021.
-While it decreased slightly in 2022 to US$29,089 million, it recovered to US$30,225 million in 2023.
-The growth in invested capital, without a corresponding increase in economic profit, explains a portion of the reduction in the economic spread ratio.
-The relatively consistent invested capital from 2021-2023, alongside decreasing economic profit, amplified the downward trend in the ratio.
+- Invested capital increased consistently from US$18,877 million in 2019 to US$30,647 million in 2021.
+While it decreased slightly to US$29,089 million in 2022, it recovered to US$30,225 million in 2023.
+The continued growth in invested capital, coupled with the declining economic profit, likely contributed to the decreasing economic spread ratio.

 Economic Profit Margin